meshcloud/meshcloud-docs/docs/meshcloud.project.md

 ### Add/remove locations from a meshProject

-In the edit screen of a project, the list of all available locations is shown.
-Via the checkbox, new locations can be selected.
-They will be added to the project when clicking the `Save` button.
+In the edit screen of a project, the list of all assigned locations is shown.
+Via the dropdown, new locations can be added.
+They will be added to the project when clicking the `+` button.
 Locations can also be removed from the project with some limitations.
 All resources related to the project in that location (i.e. OpenStack instances, Cloud Foundry Apps, etc.) have to be deleted manually before removing a location.

 ### Delete a meshProject